everyday ordinary bonus chapter

 “This bed is too small,” I said staring down at miniature-sized cot with rails, “but it is unoccupied and only six inches off the floor.”

 I arranged the pillows and blankets and crawled into Ren’s bed, pulling my knees to my chin.
 My head bumped against the headboard.
 My feet kicked the kickboard.
-I fell back to sleep and dreamed I was being shipped overseas in a box where I could never fully extend my legs and arms.
+I fell back to sleep and dreamt I was being shipped overseas in a box where I could never fully extend my legs and arms.

 Early in the morning, I opened my eyes and saw Ren staring down at me with his duct-taped diaper in hand.